splanck/vlibc/vlibcdoc.md

 - Conventional memory routines (`memcpy`, `memmove`, `memset`, `memcmp`) map to the internal `v` implementations.
 - The low-level memory helpers `vmemcpy`, `vmemmove`, `vmemset`, and `vmemcmp` operate on raw byte buffers. `vmemcpy` copies bytes from a source to a destination, `vmemmove` handles overlaps safely, `vmemset` fills a region with a byte value, and `vmemcmp` compares two buffers.
 The standard `memcpy`, `memmove`, `memset`, and `memcmp` functions simply call these implementations.
-- Basic locale handling is limited to the built-in `"C"` and `"POSIX"` locales.
+- Basic locale handling reads the `LC_ALL` and `LANG` environment variables.
-   `setlocale` switches between them and `localeconv` exposes formatting data.
+  `setlocale` defaults to those values and, on BSD systems, falls back to the host `setlocale(3)` when a locale other than `"C"` or `"POSIX"` is requested. `localeconv` exposes formatting data.
 All strings are treated as byte sequences.
 - Utility functions for tokenizing and simple formatting.
 - `strtok` and `strtok_r` split a string into tokens based on a set of delimiter characters. `strtok` stores its parsing state in static